 … And the fathers

 The older generation is in no way intolerant or blindly conservative.
 Both fathers laugh at their sons’ “witticisms” and try to keep up with them.
-Arkady’s kind and soft-hearted father, “a little softy liberal gent” as Bazarov describes him, reads poetry, quotes Pushkin, even plays the cello but these does not buy him Arkady’s respect who does not have a mind of his own but lives in the shadow of Bazarov’s radical views.
-The relationship between the father and the son is so extremely realistic and stripped off of any exaggeration that I, as a reader, saw my brother in Arkady’s facial expressions and intonations; loving his father but disagreeing with him in everything, almost as a principle.
+Arkady’s kind and soft-hearted father, “a little softy liberal gent” as Bazarov describes him, reads poetry, quotes Pushkin, even plays the cello but these do not buy him Arkady’s respect who does not have a mind of his own but lives in the shadow of Bazarov’s radical views.
+The relationship between the father and the son is so stripped off of any exaggeration that one could believe the portrayal is as real as any father-son relationship they know of – the facial expresions, body language and intonations, disagreeing with every word the other says almost as a principle… And above all else the fragility; the father knowing that his son is now an independent young man free to go his own way, and the son knowing that his father’s authority on him no longer remains.
+This creates a veritable tension in the relationship, one that is probably only resolved when the son becomes a father.

 Bazarov’s relationship with his father is even more distant: they hardly ever communicate.
 Vasily Ivanovich is incredibly proud of his only son and expects great things from him.
 However, he is afraid of offending him, therefore avoids every topic he might find disagreeable.
 With Bazarov, this amounts to every topic.
 Bazarov’s intelligent but superstitious mother is in an infinitely worse situation: she desperately loves her son, but cannot even ask him what he would like to eat for dinner, so as not to “bore” him.